woodnsec/IoT-Forensics/README.md

 |-----------|------------|------------|-------------|
 |Some risk (40) | 8 | 5 | Some description  |

+Ideas:
   *Maybe not enough information since IOT kinda new and there is a variety of IOT devices now in days?

 ## Project Methodology
 Methodology is extremely important for conducting a successful project.
 While I am always a fan of "winging it" when it comes to day-to-day life - winging it is not an option for being successful on a team.
 Hence, in this class you will be required to develop a technical plan (AKA `Methodology`) to succeed.
 Your methodology should be grounded in scientific method and best practice.
 It should be based on the literature in the area you are working on and should use well-tested methods when possible.